 Whitelisting tells your ad blocker not to block ads on a particular page or website while continuing to block them everywhere else.

-- Click the AdBlock button in the Chrome toolbar and select Don't run on pages on this domain.
+- Click the AdBlock button in the Chrome toolbar and select Don't run on pages on this site.

 - Click Exclude.